-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=47
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=47

 30. Source Integration

 Source Integration

 Just as with any type of essay, when you write an argumentative essay, you want to integrate your sources effectively.
 This means you want to think about the different ways you integrate your sources (paraphrasing, summarizing, quoting) and how you can make sure your audience knows your source information is credible and relevant.